All product names, logos, and brands used in this post are property of their respective owners.

-Outlook 365 supports text (SMS) messaging of calendar items/appointments out of the box, but only for a handful of cell providers (AT&T, Sprint, T-Mobile, and Verizon in the US) and a few countries (United States, Canada, and Romania).
+Through September 30, 2020, Outlook 365 supported text (SMS) messaging of calendar items/appointments out of the box, but only for a handful of cell providers (AT&T, Sprint, T-Mobile, and Verizon in the US) and a few countries (United States, Canada, and Romania).
 I used the feature heavily when my mobile carrier was T-Mobile (several years ago), but none of my subsequent mobile phone carriers are supported by the OOB functionality.

-If your carrier is not supported, no fear!
-You can use Microsoft Flow to create your own SMS/Text message notifications for calendar events in Outlook.
+If your carrier is not supported (or you are reading this after September 30, 2020), no fear!
+You can use Microsoft Power Automate (Flow) to create your own SMS/Text message notifications for calendar events in Outlook.
 I have tested this approach successfully with both Cricket Wireless and Republic Wireless, but it should apply to any mobile carrier with an email to SMS gateway (email address) (Metro PCS, Boost Mobile, Straight Talk, Virgin Mobile, etc.).

 Using an SMS gateway is generally free.
-You can also setup true SMS notifications in MS Flow with Twilio but a small cost is involved.
+You can also setup true SMS notifications in MS Power Automate (Flow) with Twilio but a small cost is involved.

 Read on for more detailed information about these tips